-The first performance fee calculation period is expected to be from the date of the first issue of Ordinary Units to the earlier of the conclusion of the Initial Term or the wind up of the Fund.
+The first performance fee calculation period is from the date of the first issue of Ordinary Units to the conclusion of the Initial Term.

-If the Fund is continued beyond the Initial Term, the performance fee will be payable based on the Unit Price referable to Ordinary Units at the conclusion of the Initial Term and will be calculated based on the assumption that an amount equal to the net scheme value of the Fund was paid to Investors.
+Beyond the Initial Term, the performance fee will be payable based on the Unit Price referable to Ordinary Units at the conclusion of the Initial Term and will be calculated based on the assumption that an amount equal to the net scheme value of the Fund was paid to Investors.

-The IRR calculation will reset so that the next calculation period will be from the end of the previous calculation period to the next Liquidity Event date and so on.
+The IRR calculation will reset so that the next calculation period will be from the end of the previous calculation period to the next calculation date determined under the Constitution, which is expected to be the next Liquidity Event date, and so on.